Reges v. Cauce: District court

 Judge John H. Chun ruled against Reges in federal district court.

-Reges filed a lawsuit in the United States District Court for the Western District of Washington on July 13, 2022.
+Reges filed a lawsuit for first amendment retaliation and viewpoint discrimination in the United States District Court for the Western District of Washington on July 13, 2022, claiming that the university had unlawfully retaliated against him for engaging in protected speech.
+The lawsuit also challenged the constitutionality of EO-31, claiming it was overly broad and vague.
 He was represented by the Foundation for Individual Rights and Expression (FIRE).

 Judge John H. Chun presided over the case.
 He was appointed by Joe Biden in 2022, and prior to that was appointed by Jay Inslee, both of whom are Democrats.

 In May 2024, Judge Chun dismissed the plaintiff's claims.